UX-Society/Get-Started/started.md

 Then go to your own project clone on github and pull request the main branch to request for main changes and review changes
     -Note: any commits after the pull request will automatically added until the pull request is closed

+After your changes have been (hopefully) accepted, update your own project in VCS > Update project

 # FAQ
 If you are confused or get and error: